Sparkles and Shoes

 Fashion and Travel Blogger in Monaco

-When I was in the south of France I planned to spend One Day in Monaco and I fit so much in!
-Take a look at the 16 places I visited in this tiny country.
-And yes, I am going to call it a country.
-Many also call it a principality of France and while I have heard it argued both ways but which ever way you cut it, it is a gorgeous, affluent coastal region.
+When I was in the south of France, I planned to spend One Day in Monaco and I fit so much in!
+In the latest installation of my city travel guides take a look at the 16 places I visited in this tiny country.
+Many call it a principality of France, but whichever way you cut it, it is a gorgeous, affluent coastal region that is well worth a visit.

 Monte Carlo Train Station Sign